dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-reference-guide/page.md

   "name" : "xsd:string" }
 ```

-#### Render as Markdown
+#### De facto class metadata: Render as Markdown

-To render properties as Markdown to enable users to curate data using a Markdown editor, specify `render_as` and the property in the `@metadata` field.
+To instruct the client to render properties as Markdown, which enables users to curate data using a Markdown editor, specify `render_as` and the property in the `@metadata` field.

+Generally, it is a recommendation to populate the `render_as` with a mime-type, such as `text/markdown` or `text/plain` (for plain text) for any other uses than the originally envisioned "markdown".

 The example below shows a document with the ID `People` with the `desc` string property set to render as Markdown:

 ```json
 {